evergreen-ci/evergreen/docs/Project-Configuration/Best-Practices.md

 ## Distro Choice

 Tasks on more popular distros are often run quicker than tasks on less popular ones.
 Prefer more popular distros where possible.

+## Secrets

+Note that you should not pass secrets as command-line arguments but instead as environment variables or from a file, as Evergreen runs `ps` periodically, which will log command-line arguments.
+You can use the `silent` parameter in `shell.exec` or `subprocess.exec` to avoid logging output.